ACES: Who Tests the Tests? Leave-One-Out AUC Consistency for Code Generation: Experiments

 \subsection{Setup}

 \textbf{Benchmarks and generation.} We evaluate on HumanEval~\citep{chen2021evaluating}~(164 problems), HumanEval$^+$~\citep{liu2023your}~(164 problems, stricter tests), and MBPP~\citep{austin2021program}~(427 problems).
-We use the candidate solutions and test cases from \citet{huang2024enhancing}, generated by GPT-3.5-Turbo, with approximately 200 candidates and 500 tests per problem.
+We use candidate solutions and tests from \citet{huang2024enhancing}, generated by GPT-3.5-Turbo, with approximately 200 candidates and 500 tests per problem.
 We report Pass@$k$ for $k \in \{1, 2, 5\}$.
-For reranking methods, Pass@$k$ follows Eq.~\ref{eq:passk}; for direct inference baselines, Pass@$k$ is the unbiased estimator of \citet{chen2021evaluating}, which averages over random $k$-subsets of candidates.
+For reranking methods, Pass@$k$ follows Eq.~\ref{eq:passk}; for direct inference baselines, Pass@$k$ is the unbiased estimator of \citet{chen2021evaluating}, averaging over random $k$-subsets of candidates.